Mangos And Me

 - Add tempered gelatine into cheesecake mixture.
 Immediately mix all together to combine.
 Pour into previously chilled base.
 Hit the pan against the work surface a few times to release air bubbles.

 - Spoon mango pulp randomly on top.
 Using a stick, make a swirls all around.
-Chill in the fridge overnight to let it fully set.
+Chill in the fridge overnight to let it set (minimum 8 hours in the coldest part of the fridge).
 Ready to serve.

 How Transfer To Serving Plate